fitabigail/irishbodybuilding/README.md

       2. Easy to navigate and understand,
       3. I wanted the sources of informations to be reliable,and clear.

         + Result

       As a user I was able to

       1. I found it to be Visually appealing,
       2. I found it to be easy to navigate and understand,
       3. I could subscribe to newsletter,
-      4. I could contact, and send a query .
+      4. I could contact, and send a query.

     # Validator Testing